MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/setup-components-manually.md

 The following steps are general to the functionality of the ALM Accelerator and aren't specific to any project or solution.

-### Create an app registration in your Azure AD environment
+### Create an app registration in your Microsoft Entra environment

 Create an app registration for the ALM Accelerator to grant the app and associated pipelines permissions required to perform operations in Azure DevOps and Power Apps or Dataverse.
 You only need to do this once.